A potential outcomes approach to selection bias: Applications to study design and analysis

 \subsection{Matched case-control studies}

-Figure~\ref{fig:mcasecontrol} shows a SWIG for a case-control study matched on a confounder $C$.
-The cohort condition fails because $S$ is a child of $D$, but the case-control condition holds given $C$ because $S^d \cindep X \given D, C$.
-It follows that our measure of association must be based on the prevalence of exposure in cases and controls and that we must control for $C$ to avoid selection bias.
-In this case, matching ensures that the distribution of $C$ is equal in the case and control groups, not in the exposure groups.
-Because the exposure groups have different distributions of $C$, the crude odds ratio cannot be interpreted as a causal effect of exposure within the study population.
-The $C$-conditional odds ratios have a causal interpretation, and they are identical (up to random variation) in the study population and the eligible population.
-Away from the null, the $C$-conditional odds ratios in the eligible population differ from the $C$-marginal odds ratio in the study population even when there is no effect modification, so adjustment for $C$ is necessary (see Appendix, Supplemental Digital Content~1).
+Figure~\ref{fig:mcasecontrol} shows a case-control study matched on a confounder $C$.
+Matching ensures that the distribution of $C$ is equal in the case and control groups, not in the exposure groups, so the crude odds ratio in the study sample does not have a causal interpretation.
+The $C$-conditional odds ratios have a causal interpretation, and they are identical (up to random variation) in the study sample and the eligible population.

-If we remove the edge from $C$ to $X$ in Figure~\ref{fig:mcasecontrol}, then $C$ is associated with $D$ but not a confounder.
-Thus, both the $C$-marginal and $C$-conditional odds ratios in the eligible population have a causal interpretation.
-Conditioning on the collider at $D$ opens the path $X$-$D$-$C$-$S^d$, so the case-control condition holds only given $C$.
-Away from the null, the $C$-marginal and $C$-conditional odds ratios in the eligible population differ even when there is no effect modification by $C$.
-When there is no effect modification, the $C$-conditional odds ratio in the eligible population matches the $C$-marginal odds ratio in the study population (see Appendix, Supplemental Digital Content~1).
-Matching on $C$ is harmful if the $C$-marginal odds ratio in the eligible population is of primary interest.
-Under the null, the case-control condition holds without conditioning on $C$.

-If we remove the edge from $C$ to $D$ in Figure~\ref{fig:mcasecontrol}, then $C$ is associated with $X$ but not a confounder.
-However, the case-control condition holds only given $C$ because of the path $X$-$C$-$S^d$.
-When there is no effect modification by $C$, the $C$-marginal and $C$-conditional odds ratios in the eligible population are equal.
-However, the $C$-conditional and $C$-marginal odds ratios in the study population differ away from the null even when there is no effect modification.
-Under the null, the $C$-marginal odds ratios are the same (up to random variation) in the study population and the eligible population.
-Thus, adjustment for $C$ is necessary away from the null but not under the null (see Appendix, Supplemental Digital Content~1).

-In all examples considered by~\citet{mansournia2013matched}, $S$ was a descendant of the collider at $D$.
-Under the potential outcomes definition, the collider at $D$ itself is sufficient to cause selection bias.